 All you need to worry about is this:

 Resizing your image to the largest dimension at which it will be displayed.

 The rest is done “automagically” for you.

 You might have noticed that I use TONNES of images in every post.

-In fact, this single post has 46 images:
+In fact, this single post on finding email addresses has 46 images: